dhruvin-dhameliya/SayHi-Messenger/README.md

 ## Show your support
-Follow me for more projects and dont forget to Give a ⭐ if you like this application!
+Follow me for more projects and don't forget to Give a ⭐ if you like this application!